 K-12 students can register for El Camino College classes online using MyECC on or after their Registration Appointment date and time.
 Registration priority is given to new, continuing, and returning college students first, and then K-12 students.

 K-12 students must have submitted a completed Dual Enrollment Application form and met any course prerequisites prior to registering for classes.
 K-12 students can only register for courses listed on their submitted Dual Enrollment Application form after it is processed.

-The last day to register for a class is the Friday before the class begins.
-After this date, the only way to enroll in a class is with an Add Code provided by the instructor.
+The last day to register for a class is day before the term begins.
+After this date, the only way to enroll in a class is with authorization from the instructor to add the class.

 NOTE: Students participating in High School Partnership Classes will be be manually registered by the El Camino College Admissions & Records Office once Dual Enrollment Application forms are received and processed.